smathys/kafka/PITCHME.md

 ### Broker
 * Kafka cluster typically consists of multiple brokers to maintain load balance
 * Kafka brokers are stateless ( ZooKeeper is used for maintaining their cluster state)
 * One Kafka broker instance can handle hundreds of thousands of reads and writes per second
 * Each broker can handle TB of messages without performance impact.
 * Kafka broker leader election can be done by ZooKeeper.
 ---
 ### Ecosystem
 ![ecosystem](https://kafka.apache.org/11/images/kafka-apis.png)
 +++
 ### Connect
 +++
 ### Stream Processors

+It isn't enough to just read, write, and store streams of data, the purpose is to enable real-time processing of streams
 ---
 ## Use Cases
 +++